 FAQs for members

-Who is being asked to vote for strike action on the pay freeze?
+Who is being asked to vote for strike action on the pay offer?

-All HE branches were asked if they wanted be included in a ballot against the pay freeze that came into effect on 1 August 2020.
+All HE branches were asked if they wanted be included in a ballot against the pay offer that came into effect on 1 August 2021.

-Branches covering 48 universities opted to run ballots for strike action against the pay freeze.
+Branches covering 37 universities opted to run ballots for strike action against the pay offer.

 If you work for one of the universities on the list below, then you are going to be sent a postal ballot: